 Internships and co-operative education at York

-If you are considering adding an internship or co-op education placement to your degree, you have several options at York depending on your area of studies.
-We provide great opportunities to complement your in-class education with hands-on work experience.
-In many cases, work placements are paid positions, so they can also help with the financial cost of university.
+If you are considering adding an internship or co-op education placement to your degree, York has several options depending on your area of studies.
+They provide great opportunities to complement your in-class education with hands-on work experience.
+In many cases, work placements are paid positions, so they can also help to offset the financial cost of university.

 There are a few things you need before you participate in a co-op or internship placement.
 For example, you must get a co-op work permit.
 Some of the eligibility requirements for a co-op work permit include: